hopeaxolotl/unprotected-cyber/README.md

  - Dependencies should be automatically installed when you install via .deb, but just in case, the dependencies are:
 # Known Issues
  - Can't run the script as the root user.
 Alternatively, run as a sudoer and run `sudo python3 /unproc/unprotectedcyber.py`.
+ - Some users have to run `cd /unproc/` to get it running.
 ```
 sudo apt install -y python3
 sudo apt install -y python3-pip